 Perplexed, I sat there still thinking about what I had done when he kissed me back.
 I felt compassion, warmth and a feeling of security as he encircled me in his arms.
 In the heat of the moment, we went ahead and had sex.
 And the sex was amazing, unlike with Sam.

-Is friends with benefits a good idea when you’re already best friends and colleagues as well?
-If you keep this aspect of your life out of the workplace, no one has to know.
+We’re not in a relationship but more than friends.
+But is friends with benefits a good idea when you’re already best friends and colleagues as well?
+Well, if you keep this aspect of your life out of the workplace, no one has to know.
 All sorts of thoughts were racing through my head.

-The evening made my long-term best friend my friend with benefits, with no strings attached.
+The evening made my long-time best friend my friend with benefits, with no strings attached.
 It’s been four months now and I can’t think of a single reason to complain.
-We can talk endlessly, go out and have fun, share a great understanding, have some great sex, and all this without any unnecessary questions, mistrust and jealousy.
+We can talk endlessly, go out and have fun, share a great understanding, have some good sex, and all this without any unnecessary questions, mistrust and jealousy.

 I don’t have to tell him where I’m going, who I’m talking to, who the new guy on my friend list is, and so on.
-I realized that more important than the romantic surprises were understanding, compassion and friendship.
+I realized that understanding, compassion and friendship were more important than romantic surprises.
 Sometimes it feels like what we share is more than friends with benefits but not a relationship.
 That’s because we’re best friends too and tell each other every little thing.

-The reason a friends with benefits relationship worked for us is that we both knew what we wanted and there were no mismatched expectations from either of us.
+The reason a friends-with-benefits relationship has been working out for us so far is that we both knew what we wanted from it and there were no mismatched expectations from either of us.
+We are more than friends but not dating each other.
 Just remember that if you’re looking for a fun time with no commitment, don’t let feelings get in the way.

 Rarely.
 When one person in the relationship learns that the other person is looking for more, they usually back out because this was not what they had signed up for.

-Usually, an FWB starts right after one gets out of a relationship and can continue as long as the arrangement works for both the people involved.
+Usually, a friends-with-benefits equation starts right after one gets out of a relationship and can continue as long as the arrangement works for both the people involved.